Guide for St. Augustine Grass: Yearly Maintenance Program

 Measuring Lawn

-To determine how many pounds of fertilizer to use for a specific amount of nutrients is where the previous soil test comes into play.
+The previous soil test is used to determine how many pounds of fertilizer to use for a specific amount of nutrients.

-For example, in the Solutions 15-5-10 Weed & Feed Trimec Fertilizer, to determine how much fertilizer is needed for 1 pound of nitrogen you will divide the 1 from the level of nitrogen in the fertilizer.
+For example, in Solutions 15-5-10 Weed & Feed Trimec Fertilizer, to determine how much fertilizer is needed for 1 pound of nitrogen, you will divide the 1 from the nitrogen level in the fertilizer.

-In fertilizers it will always have three sets of numbers that represents the nitrogen, phosphorous, and potassium which represents the npk (nutrient) level in the fertilizer.
+In fertilizers, there will always be three sets of numbers that represent nitrogen, phosphorous, and potassium, which represent the neck (nutrient) level in the fertilizer.
 So, you will take the 15 (convert to decimal form) in the weed & trimec fertilizer and divide it by 1 to determine how many pounds should be used per sq. ft.
 (1 / .15 = 6.66 lbs.).
-Therefore, apply 6.66 pounds of fertilizer per 1,000 sq. ft. to supply 1 pound of nitrogen (if that is the level of nutrient needed in the soil).
+Therefore, apply 6.66 pounds of fertilizer per 1,000 sq. ft. to supply 1 pound of nitrogen (if the nutrient level is needed in the soil).

 3. Replace Damaged Turf From February to March